 The 2022-2023 FAFSA Opened on October 1st, 2021

+Learn more about Tuition and Financial Aid at Western Illinois University.
 Based on this information, how does Western Illinois University sound?
-Remember, the best school for one person may be a terrible fit for another!
+Remember, the best school for one person may not be the right school for another!
 So ask yourself: Is Western Illinois University a good school for you?

 Western Illinois University is located in the small town setting of Macomb, Illinois, less than an hour from Quad Cities; Peoria ; Springfield.